RediSearch/RediSearch/docs/docs/reference/Vectors.md

 np_vector = np.random.rand(dim).astype(np.float32)
 redis_conn.hset('key', mapping = {vector_field: np_vector.tobytes()})
 ```
-Note that vector blob size must match the vector field dimension and type specified in the schema, otherwise the indexing will fail in the background.
+Note that the vector blob size must match the vector field dimension and type specified in the schema, otherwise the indexing will fail in the background.

 ### Storing vectors in JSON
 Vector fields are supported upon indexing fields of JSON documents as well: